 2. It’s all in the detail

-Letting someone know where you plan to go and the time frame in which you plan to be gone for is one of the most sensible suggestions we can give you.
+Letting someone know where you plan to go and the time frame in which you plan to be gone for is one of the most sensible suggestions we can give you in terms of mountain safety.
 Giving the details of your planned mountain route, the expected departure and arrival times could rapidly improve your chances of rescue should you need it.

 Everybody has heard the expression, ‘all the gear, no idea.’
 Although I am far from being a fan of this expression, it does raise a valid point.
-On one hand it shows the mountaineer has taken the time to invest in new equipment, which shows commitment and drive.
+On one hand it shows the mountaineer has taken the time to invest in new equipment and think about mountain safety, which shows commitment and drive.
 Yet on the other hand, it shows us the importance of becoming accustomed to any new material that you add to your arsenal before setting off up the mountain.

 Strapping on new mountain boots and a shiny set of crampons might seem like a bread and butter task, but in sub zero temperatures, low visibility and deep snow, being able to carry out a task quickly and efficiently can make all the difference.